Keith Best, Freedom from Torture's CEO

-Julian Barnes, Nick Hornby, Baroness Helena Kennedy QC, Baroness Glenys Kinnock of Holyhead, Hanif Kureishi, John le Carre, John McCarthy CBE, Dame Helen Mirren, Michael Palin CBE, Sir Simon Rattle CBE, Ruth Rendell CBE, Juliet Stevenson CBE, Archbishop Emeritus Dr Desmond Tutu.
+Julian Barnes, Rex Bloomstein, John le Carre, Nick Hornby, Baroness Helena Kennedy QC, Baroness Glenys Kinnock of Holyhead, Hanif Kureishi, John McCarthy CBE, Dame Helen Mirren DBE, Michael Palin CBE, Sir Simon Rattle CBE, Ruth Rendell CBE, Professor Sir Nigel Rodley KBE, Juliet Stevenson CBE, Archbishop Emeritus Dr Desmond Tutu.

 Freedom from Torture trustees

 The Board of Trustees is responsible for the governance and strategic direction of Freedom from Torture.
 The Trustees individually represent different skills and experience in clinical services, law and accountancy, management, fundraising, policy and audit and evaluation necessary for the setting of objectives and monitoring performance.
 Management of the organisation is delegated to the Chief Executive.

 Read more about who out trustees are and what expertise they bring to their roles.